 - God gave us work so we can partner with God for his glory.

-The Consequences of Viewing Work As a Gift From God
+The Consequences of Viewing the Original Labor Day as a Gift From God

 When we view work from God’s perspective, we can draw some interesting and compelling conclusions.